Forword: please note this is an opinion piece.

 A recent blog post entitled “Scammers Break the Kindle Store” has now been shared on FB more than 5 thousand times in just three days.
 If you haven’t read the article, I highly recommend it.
 You can CLICK HERE to read it in its entirety.
 It’s very interesting, to say the least.
 I suppose what bothers me the most about this article is it accuses this author of using black hat tactics to gain a #1 spot on Amazon’s paid list with no other proof than the author not having any type of social media presence and had not used any of the “traditional” marketing ploys most indies use – lack of self-promotion via social media platforms and no Bookbub ads, in conjunction with the fact this author is “unknown” to the writer of this article.
 (As a side note, I’m pretty sure Amanda Hocking did not have a social media platform nor did she use Bookbub before she became one of the first authors to successfully sell a million copies of her own self-published books prior to being offered a 7-figure publishing deal.
 Oh, and Anne Rice hit the big leagues long before social media was even a thing.)

 As I was saying, I would like to point out the Amazon ranking system routinely catapults “unknown” authors into bestseller status.
 I can’t even begin to describe how many times I’ve seen the words “NYT Bestselling Author” or “USA TODAY Bestselling Author” on the front of book covers on Amazon and have absolutely no clue who these authors are.
 I would also like to point out an incredibly wild notion – there are other ways to promote books outside of the internet.
 I know, crazy concept.
 I’m sure the author of the article actually has very good reasons for thinking this book hit this status with less than ethical practices, just as I know why he chose not to lay out the proof so other people can’t use the tactics to scam the system further.
 Unfortunately, by not giving a play-by-play and no other proof other than his gut, the entire article has become nothing more than an opinion piece, just like mine.
+As a matter of fact, I’m going to go so far as to call total bullshit on his entire article and way of thinking.
+Judging by his reactions to some of the comments, he’s just another author who seems to be frustrated with the entire craptacular we indies are forced to deal with every day.

 With that said, I’m about to voice a very unpopular opinion about this, but I’m hoping you will bear with me and read through to the end.
 At the very least, I hope this will get you thinking, because I honestly do not believe the thousands of indie authors who have been sharing this article fully understands how the publishing world works – and by “publishing world” I mean not just the indie scene, but the trade publishers as well.
 As I’ve stated many times, I’ve spent the last twenty-six some years in the publishing business, either trying to break into the trade pub scene, learning from it, interacting with both NYT and indie best-selling authors, being an active publisher and indie author, as well as having friends in both the modeling and music industries.
 To say I’ve learned a lot is a vast understatement.
 But I digress.